allegroai/clearml-docs/docs/guides/set_offline.md

 # Rest of code is executed.
 All data is logged locally and not onto the server
 ```

-The method returns the Task ID and a path to the local session folder:
+The method returns the Task ID and a path to the session folder:

 ```console
 ClearML Task: created new task id=offline-372657bb04444c25a31bc6af86552cc9